nens/threedi-docs/source/a_introduction.rst

 3Di Live
 ^^^^^^^^

 The 3Di live site is the interface where users have live insight in the results of their simulation.
 Not only that, they can also interact with it.
-This interface is perfect to create a shared understanding of the watersystem. [todo: waarom we dit belangrijk vinden, referentie naar Anne L proefschrift]
+This interface is perfect to create a shared understanding of the watersystem.
+Scientific papers on this can be found `here <https://www.researchgate.net/publication/285586163_Interactive_use_of_simulation_models_for_collaborative_knowledge_construction_-_The_case_of_flood_policy_decision-making>`_

 .. raw:: html